krahets/hello-algo/en/docs/chapter_hashing/hash_algorithm.md

 - **Avalanche Effect**: A small change in the input should cause a significant and unpredictable change in the output.

 Note that **Uniform Distribution** and **Collision Resistance** are distinct concepts —- a hash function that ensures uniform distribution does not necessarily guarantee collision resistance.
 For example, given a random input `key`, the hash function `key % 100` may produce a uniformly distributed output.
-However, this function is overly simplistic; all `key`s with the same last two digits will generate the same hash value.
-As a result, an attacker could easily infer possible `key`s from the hash values, making it unsuitable for password security.
+However, this function is overly simplistic; all `key` with the same last two digits will generate the same hash value.
+As a result, an attacker could easily infer possible `key` from the hash values, making it unsuitable for password security.

 ## Design of Hash Algorithms